 Loan Repayment Assistance Programs

 Every year, a number of University of Pittsburgh School of Law graduates dream of a career serving those who receive inadequate or no legal assistance, by pursuing advocacy work in the public’s interest or serving the people through public sector employment.
 But these new lawyers face a substantial challenge.
 It is especially difficult for new law graduates with substantial student loan debt to take lower-paying jobs that would enable them to pursue their dream.
 According to a 2002 joint report by Equal Justice Works, the National Association for Law Placement and Partnership for Public Service, "survey results suggest that some of the best solutions to the educational debt crisis are loan repayment assistance programs and other similar programs."
 The Law School recognizes that the legal community has a responsibility to serve others and seeks to support its students in pursuing a broad range of career choices.
-Pitt Law has adopted a two loan repayment assistance programs, a pilot Loan Repayment Assistance Program and the H. Rowena Herring Family Loan Repayment Program.
+Pitt Law has adopted a three loan repayment assistance programs, a pilot Loan Repayment Assistance Program, the H. Rowena Herring Family Loan Repayment Program, and The Honorable Gary L. Lancaster Award for Public Interest or Service.
 The LRAP programs have been adopted in the hope that it may begin to remove obstacles to graduates interested in choosing a career of service and will serve as the foundation of a sustainable, permanent program of loan repayment assistance.

 Pitt Law Loan Repayment Assistance Program